 The Challenge of Atrial Fibrillation in Ireland Essay Sample

-The following essay work shall focus upon statistical data of Irish patients with Atrial Fibrillation and challenges for the health care unit of Ireland for treatment.
+The following essay work shall focus on statistical data of Irish patients with Atrial Fibrillation and the challenges for the health care unit of Ireland for treatment.
 It shall also include Irish Cardiovascular Health Policy and the HSE National Stroke Programme.

 Atrial Fibrillation or Arrhythmia is a common heart ailment around the globe which is posing as a major challenge for the world health care sector.

 It is a condition of irregular heart rhythm disorder which is caused due to many underlying conditions in the body.